We are continuing to announce the speakers for Data Day Seattle 2016. We have 20+ more speakers yet to announce. Check back regularly for updates.

 Michelle Casbon (San Antonio) @texasmichelle

-Michelle Casbon is a Senior Data Science Engineer at Idibon, where she is contributing to the goal of bringing language technologies to all the world’s languages.
-Her development experience spans a decade across various industries, including media, investment banking, healthcare, retail, and geospatial services.
+Michelle Casbon is Director of Data Science at Qordoba.
+Previously, she was a Senior Data Science Engineer at Idibon, where she contributed to the goal of bringing language technologies to all the world’s languages.
+Michelle's development experience spans a decade across various industries, including media, investment banking, healthcare, retail, and geospatial services.
 Michelle completed a Masters at the University of Cambridge, focusing on NLP, speech recognition, speech synthesis, and machine translation.
 She loves working with open source technologies and has had a blast contributing to the Apache Spark project.
 Holding technical conversations and learning from the people she meets is her favorite part of Data Day Seattle.

 Michelle Casbon will be appearing as part of NLP Day Seattle.